Edycer/Java-Promise/README.md

 ## Open project

-Open the project in Intellij by pressing **Open and selecting the project folder.
+Open the project in Intellij by pressing **Open and selecting the project folder and clicking Ok**.

 ![Open Project](README/Open_Project.JPG)